mymatsubara/cheatsheet-js/README.md

 Found any typo, wanna add or modify the content of the website, wanna suggest some other changes?

-Check out the [CONTRIBUTING.md](/CONTRIBUTING.md) for more informations!
+Check out the [CONTRIBUTING.md](/CONTRIBUTING.md) for more information!

 ## How to run the project locally